ikotler/pythonect/doc/tutorial/controlflow.rst

 :const:`True` as Pass-through
 -----------------------------

-Whenever a Python expression or function returns :const:`True`.
-The current value in the flow is pushed to the next operation.
+Whenever a Python expression or function returns :const:`True` the current value in the flow is pushed to the next operation.
 For example:
 ::

     1 -> [_ < 2] -> print